Free shipping on all orders over $249

 • Always let your engine get close to operating temperature before driving in extreme winter conditions.

 • If your engine sits for longer than 2 weeks, you want to prime your engine.
-Dry starting your engine can be harmful.
+Starting your engine can be harmful without priming it.
 You can disconnect the crank sensor or fuel pump to do this.
 Contact us if you are unsure.

 • If your car sits all winter and you have aftermarket injectors you will want to store them.
 Contact your injector manufacturer for storage instructions.